MozillaFoundation/mofo-example-app/README.md

 ## Using the current implementation

 Clone this repo, then run `npm install` to get everything set up.
+The build steps, and consequently development, rely on `node` being available on the system.

 ## Development with live reloading